Nothing Left to Do But Cry

 Nothing Left to Do But Cry (Non ci resta che piangere) is a 1984 Italian fantasy comedy film written by, directed by and starring Roberto Benigni and Massimo Troisi.

 Distribution

-Three different versions were distributed of the film, one of which diverges for the ending: this version, never distributed for the home video market in any format, was the result of a different assembly for the broadcast on television.
-The film was broadcast in TV for the first time on 8 December 1986, on Canale 5.

-In 2006 a DVD edition was released with a new extensive version of the film, longer of 18 minutes to present a greater development of the Astriaha character.
-In March 2015 the film returned to Italian cinemas thanks to the Lucky Red, which distributed a restored version of the comedy.
+Three different versions of the film were distributed.
+One version, never distributed in the home video market in any format, was the result of a different editing process meant for television release.
+The film was broadcast on TV for the first time on 8 December 1986, on Canale 5.
+In 2006 a new extended edition of the film was released on DVD, 18 minutes longer to show a greater development of the character of Astriaha.
+In March 2015 the film returned to Italian cinemas thanks to Lucky Red, which distributed a restored version of the comedy.